Debasish-2004/DigiDine-2.0/README.md

-# DIGIDINE - Frontend Food Delivery & Waste Reduction App
+# DIGIDINE - Food Delivery & Waste Reduction App

-A complete frontend-only web application similar to Swiggy, with an additional feature for reducing food waste by connecting restaurants with volunteers to distribute leftover food.
+A web application similar to Swiggy, with an additional feature for reducing food waste by connecting restaurants with volunteers to distribute leftover food.

 ## Features